awsdocs/amazon-workdocs-user-guide/doc_source/approvals.md

 # Working with approvals<a name="approvals"></a>

-Use the Amazon WorkDocs Approvals app to request that users in your Amazon WorkDocs organization approve your files and folders\.

-If you receive an approval request, you can use the Approvals app to view, approve, or reject the request\.
+You use the Amazon WorkDocs Approvals app to ask users in your Amazon WorkDocs organization to approve your files and folders\.
+You also use the Approvals app to approve or reject requests from other users in your organization\.

-To access the Approvals app, from the Amazon WorkDocs site, choose **Apps**\.
-For **Approvals**, choose **Launch**\.
+To start the Approvals app, go to your Amazon WorkDocs site, choose **Apps**, and under **Approvals**, choose **Launch**\.

 **Topics**
 + [Creating approval requests](create-approval.md)